Working with LSPs

 - Open issues with strings in the editor

 Agencies usually charge based on the number of translated words.
-If you’re on the Advanced plan or higher, Reports can help you calculate how much to pay.
+If you’re on the Premium plan or higher, Reports can help you calculate how much to pay.
 In Reports, filter for the projects and date range you’re interested in.
 Then export the Report as a CSV file and open it up in a spreadsheet software such as Excel.
 Add in your negotiated per-word rates to calculate the rate.

 Some agencies charge a different rate for words with a TM match.
 In your Report, you’ll see translated words broken down by different TM match percentages.